Click to jump to section

 There will be plenty of vegetarian choices and some vegan food.
-There is food from all around the world and plenty of ice-cream and slush type vendors.
-There are also coffee vendors.
+There is food from all around the world and an ice-cream vendor.
+There are also a coffee vendor.
 If you have a certain dietary requirement, please speak directly to our food vendors.

 Can I bring alcohol onsite?

 No – we have two bars on site.
 Along with a very few other ‘rules’, including that no glass will be allowed at all (so bottles containing soft drinks only please!), please also be aware that we will be conducting bag searches on entry, and that ultimately, we do reserve the right to refuse admission.